kevenpaulosdj/kevenpaulosdj/README.md

-just a data science enthusiast
+just a data science enthusiast. enjoy
+contact:
+portfolium: in progress